 According to a report from Nintendo gumshoe Emily Rogers, due to localization continuing till the end of the year, BotW will miss Nintendo Switch's launch date by many months.
 Rogers believes that Nintendo want to make sure the game is perfect, or as close to, by the time it reaches stores.
 So four to six months of game testing will come after localization is complete.

-Recently, the French division of Nintendo of Europe got itself in a bit of a pickle when it accidentally revealed the release date for Breath of the Wild and, possibly, the NX too.
+Recently, the French division of Nintendo of Europe got itself in a bit of a pickle when it accidentally revealed the release date for Breath of the Wild and, possibly, the Switch too.

 According to a listing that has since been removed on the site, Breath of the Wild will be making grown adults weep with relief on March 4th, 2017.

 'The Legend of Zelda: Breath of the Wild' Trailer & Gameplay

 The Game Awards had quite the treat for all of us Zelda fans when Nintendo released two bits of new footage of Breath of the Wild.
 The first being this trailer that shows off some new locations, a new race and a certain princess...

 And the second video was a let's play hosted by Bill Trinen and Nate Bihldorff of Nintendo Treehouse, who took us into the belly of all-new region, Zonai Ruins, where some very intelligent enemies reside...

 Japanese comedian Masaru Hamaguchi was invited to get his lucky hands on 40 minutes with Breath of the Wild, and his playthrough doesn't disappoint.
 As long as you speak Japanese, I guess.
 Anyway, behold new footage of new BotW areas from this video posted by Nintendo Japan.